Collyra-Modding-Guild/CollyraEngine/README.md

 ### File Explorer
 - Double click or drag into the scene window to load them.
 - Middle click to delete an object.

+## Extra
+### Additional Functionalities
+- Mesh outline when selected.
+- Gizmo functionalities.
+- Asset import by drag and drop from anywhere on the disk.
+- Supports hot reloaded of textures, also reimports if you modify a file, delete it by accident or drag a new asset in runtime.

+### Additional Comments
+- The Resource counting window only shows you the resources that are currently loaded in the scene.
+- The Assets window could take a couple of seconds to refresh.
+- You can not delete loaded resources in the Asset window because they will be reimported again, if you desire to delete a resources, please delete the Assets associated to it.
+- Currently, if you delete an imported FBX, it will delete only the "model".
+It will leave as is the meshes, textures & materials imported from that model.

 ## License:
 MIT License